illegal-instruction/illegal-instruction/README.md

 - 👋 Hi, I’m @illegal-instruction
 - 👀 I’m interested in Computer Architecture and High Performance Computing
-- 🌱 I’m currently doing a PhD in Computer Architecture, currently doing research about exploiting vector accelerators for challenging scientific applications
+- 🌱 I’m currently doing a PhD in Computer Architecture.
+Researching about ways to exploit vector accelerators for challenging scientific applications
 - 💞️ I’m looking to collaborate on computer architecture and parallel applications research (and / or) development
 - 📫 How to reach me constantino.gomez@bsc.es